Alan Partridge: Legacy

-Mandatory wrote that Partridge was "a fascinatingly layered and fully realised creation of years of storytelling and a fundamentally contemptible prick – he feels like a living, breathing person, but a living, breathing person that you want to strangle".
+Mandatory wrote that Partridge was "a fascinatingly layered and fully realised creation of years of storytelling and a fundamentally contemptible prick—he feels like a living, breathing person, but a living, breathing person that you want to strangle".
 The Telegraph wrote: "Never has one actor so completely inhabited a sitcom character.
 We believe Partridge is real, from his side-parted hair down to his tasseled sports-casual loafers."
-In 2014, Guardian writer Stuart Heritage described Partridge as "one of the greatest and most beloved comic creations of the last few decades".
-In a 2001 poll by Channel 4, Partridge was voted seventh in their list of the 100 Greatest TV Characters.
-In a 2017 poll of over 100 comedians, Partridge was voted best TV comedy character and Coogan best male comedy actor, and a scene from I'm Alan Partridge in which Partridge goes to the home of an obsessive fan was voted best comedy scene.
-In 2021, Rolling Stone named I'm Alan Partridge the 52nd greatest sitcom, writing that it had taken Partridge "from a parody of celebrity-presenter smarm to one of the greatest Britcom characters ever".
+In 2025, the Guardian critic Rachel Aroesti wrote that Partridge "has long been an exquisite study in dwindling celebrity", with later series parodying endeavours such as podcasts, crowdfunding and personalised video messages.
+Aroesti wrote: "Often, fame seems effortless and aspirational – a product of the audience's desire rather than the celebrity's – yet Partridge's interactions with the public remind us that most pursue it, feverishly."
+In 2014, the Guardian writer Stuart Heritage described Partridge as "one of the greatest and most beloved comic creations of the last few decades".
+In 2022, another Guardian writer, Michael Hogan, Partridge as Coogan's greatest TV role, writing that he had "painstakingly fleshed him out from a catchphrase-spouting caricature to a layered creation of subtle pathos [and] one of our most enduring and beloved comic characters".

 The Telegraph credited Partridge with influencing cringe comedies such as The Inbetweeners, Nighty Night and Peep Show.
-According to Den of Geek, he has so influenced British culture that "Partridgisms" have become everyday vernacular.
-"Monkey Tennis", one of Partridge's desperate television proposals, has become shorthand for absurd television concepts.
-Another, "Youth Hostelling with Chris Eubank", was used by the hostel booking site Hostelworld as the basis of a 2015 television advert with the boxer Chris Eubank.
+According to Den of Geek in 2013, "Partridgisms" have become everyday vernacular in British culture.
+Monkey Tennis, one of Partridge's desperate television proposals, has become shorthand for absurd television concepts.
+Another, Youth Hostelling with Chris Eubank, was used by the hostel booking site Hostelworld as the basis of a 2015 television advert with the boxer Chris Eubank.
 In 2020, Coogan said that many of Partridge's inane ideas had since become real programmes, making satire more difficult.
-Accidental Partridge, an unofficial Twitter account which collects quotes reminiscent of Partridge's speech from real media figures, had attracted 144,000 followers by May 2014.

 Partridge has become associated with the city of Norwich.
 An art exhibition inspired by Partridge opened in Norwich in July 2015.
-In September 2020, an unofficial statue of Partridge created by sculptors in the film industry was temporarily erected outside the Forum in Norwich; Partridge's official Twitter account released a statement endorsing the statue.
-In October 2021, a fan convention took place at the Mercure Norwich Hotel and was attended by more than 250 people.
+In September 2020, an unofficial statue of Partridge created by sculptors in the film industry was temporarily erected outside the Forum in Norwich.
+Partridge's official Twitter account released a statement endorsing it.
+In October 2021, a fan convention at the Mercure Norwich Hotel was attended by more than 250 people.
+Accidental Partridge, an unofficial Twitter account which collects quotes reminiscent of Partridge's speech from real media figures, had attracted 144,000 followers by May 2014.
+In August 2024, Lynn Faces, a play inspired by Partridge's assistant, Lynn, opened at the New Diorama Theatre in London.